globaltcad/swing-tree/docs/markdown/Advanced-MVVM.md

 So when you remove or add a sub-view model to a view bound property list, the view will automatically remove or add the corresponding sub-view.

+## Where is the Model? ##

+You may have noticed that the above examples do not include model classes.
+The reason is simply that they are too simple to require one.
+But in a real-world application you would want to maintain a model that holds the business logic and data of the application like for example a model for application settings, database entities or network data.
+The model would typically be updated by the view model, whereas the view does not interact with the model directly.